Buick XP2000: Technology

-Much of the work done to produce the XP2000 was focused upon its internal technologies, so as to showcase future systems intended to improve driver safety, comfort, and convenience.
+Much of the work done to produce the XP2000 was focused upon its internal technologies, showcasing future systems intended to improve driver safety, comfort, and convenience.
 A suite of assistance features were a part of the vehicle, including keyless entry, heads-up display, voice recognition, advanced sectioned climate control, a navigation system, automated seat and mirror adjustment, and a crude version of lane keep assist, among others.
 Many of these features, while standard or optional on most vehicles today, were considered new and innovative in the mid-90s, having little or no application at that time.
-Additionally, the vehicle featured eight airbags, more than typical of the period.
+Additionally, the vehicle featured eight airbags, more than the typical two of the period.